Are you looking for tips to improve WordPress speed?

 By minifying these files, you will be able to reduce the size of your WordPress website which will ultimately improve the speed of your website.

-Minimize the number of HTTP requests
+Minimize the Number of HTTP Requests

-Browsers have a specific limited number of http requests they can handle simultaneously to a domain.
+Browsers have a specific limited number of HTTP requests they can handle simultaneously to a domain.

 That means the browser will first download 6 files after that another 6 files and after that the remaining 1 file which will take time.

-Factors responsible for number of http requests:
+Factors responsible for several HTTP requests: